CaptainSapphire/PH-s-Blog/_posts/2025-02-05-Data-Science.md

 I realized I never wanted to do med on my own.
 It wasn't an industry I wanted to work in, and I respect those who did.
 But this world was told to me to be the best option.
 And I wanted to be *the best* just like any other kid.<br><br>
 From there, I learned about the successful, lucrative, enjoyable computer science industry.
 It wasn't just one thing, it was a statue with big, wide arms.
 Programming, marketing, product management, and teaching- it felt like every aspect of life was touched by computer science.
 So, I stepped into high school with a bag on my back and a goal in my mind.
 To be a star with Computer Science.
 <br><br>
 Throughout high school, I took courses to learn programming and computer science.
-GirlsWhoCode, especially.
+FreeCodeCamp, CodeAvengers, GirlsWhoCode, especially. <br><br>
+Then, senior year, I felt something shift in the Computer Science industry.
+OpenAI releases ChatGPT,

 #
 #
 #